nasa/cumulus-docs/docs/deployment.md

 in the repository root so the file is not included in your repository.
 Edit .gitignore if it exists, or create it if it does not and simply add .env on a new line.

-To begin with deploying "Hello World" you can leave CMR_PASSWORD unchanged as you won't use the CMR system.
-You will need to have an `EARTHDATA_CLIENT_ID` and `EARTHDATA_CLIENT_PASSWORD` if you want to login to the application.
-You can use any url for the redirect URL, as it will be updated in a later step.

 ----
 ### Deploy the Cumulus stack